Threats that Link has faced among several games.

 - Shout-Out: The four Poe Sisters from Ocarina of Time, Majora's Mask, and Oracle of Seasons share their names with the four young main protagonists of the novel Little Women.

-Reanimated corpse-like monsters (mummies in the former case), with the former being in more games than the latter.
+Reanimated corpse-like monsters (mummies in the former case, zombies in the latter), with the former being in more games than the latter.
+While they're slow enemies, they can briefly paralyze Link, giving them an opportunity to rob him of several hearts.

-- Breakout Character: ReDeads were initially just another enemy in Ocarina of Time, but were featured alongside the series regular Like-Likes and Octoroks in Super Smash Bros.
-Melee.
+- Breakout Character: ReDeads were initially just another enemy in Ocarina of Time, but were featured alongside the mainstay Like-Likes and Octoroks as random enemies in Super Smash Bros., becoming more regular enemies in the Zelda games afterward.
+In Twilight Princess, they were even called Gibdos in the Japanese version, but seemingly translated as ReDeads because their behavior was more recognizable in the latter enemy.

-- Everything's Deader with Zombies: Redeads are walking corpses with death masks that slowly lumber to their prey and strangle them.
+- Everything's Deader with Zombies: ReDeads are walking corpses with death masks that slowly lumber to their prey and strangle them.
 They resemble both the voodoo and Romero zombies.
+If you wear the right mask, they're also pretty good dancers!

-- Glowing Eyelights of Undeath: ReDeads get this in The Wind Waker when they scream, while Gibdos have these all the time in Twilight Princess.
+- Glowing Eyelights of Undeath: ReDeads get this in The Wind Waker when they scream, while ReDead Knights have these all the time in Twilight Princess.

 - Golem: The ReDead trophies in Super Smash Bros.
 Melee and Super Smash Bros. for Nintendo 3DS / Wii U state that they are artificial constructs seemingly made of magic and clay.
-It's debatable if this was always the case (especially in Majora's Mask, where the ones in Ikana are gossiped to have once been members of the castle's dancing troupe), or in The Wind Waker where their figurine explicitly referers to them as undead, but they definitely have an incomplete-looking, clay-like appearance in Tri Force Heroes.
+It's debatable if this was always the case (especially in Majora's Mask, where the ones in Ikana are gossiped to have once been members of the castle's dancing troupe), but they definitely have an incomplete-looking, clay-like appearance in Tri Force Heroes.

 - Hell Is That Noise: Their screams are just about the most startling thing in a Zelda game.
 This is especially true in-universe, where their screams are chilling enough to render Link, bearer of the Triforce of Courage, paralyzed in fear.